cvdlab-courses/pdc/README.md

 ## Computational resources

-Access will be granted to computational resources of the Department, including a DGX-1 superserver.
+Access will be granted to computational resources of the department, including a DGX-1 superserver.

 ## Teaching materials